SvenKirschbaum/moodle-docker/README_STACK.md

 - Docker is instelled and working
 - Unix based System for the automatic plugin install script
-- Moodle Source code and this repository have been cloned to the local machine
+- Moodle Source code (Branch MOODLE_402_STABLE) and this repository have been cloned to the local machine

 ## Quick start